Maria Magdalena Jahn: Life

 Maria Magdalena Jahn was born on 7 April 1916 in Neiße as the first of four children born to Karol Edward Jahn and Berta Klein; she was baptized on 10 April in the Saint John the Baptist and Saint Nicholas parish church in her hometown.
 Jahn attended school from 1922 until 1930 and in 1930 made her First Communion.
 From 1930 untl 1933, she studied and worked at a private fruit processing plant in her hometown.
 But the financial strain on their household saw them leave their town and in late 1934 relocated to Herne in Westphalia.
 It was there that she worked at an apprentice house in Wuppertal-Barmen and joined them in a Marian organization.
 Jahn returned to her hometown sometime in 1935 and started to look after people with special needs, including an infirm old woman with a blind sister.
 Jahn was beatified on 11 June 2022 in Wrocław alongside nine other slain nuns.

 Feeling called to the consecrated life, on 30 March 1937, she entered the Sisters of Saint Elizabeth and her twelve-month novitiate period started on 3 October 1938 before she made her initial religious profession on 19 October 1939 with the religious name of "Maria Paschalis".
-Jahn was first sent to Kluczbork and Głubczyce from 1939 until 13 April 1942 as a nurse to care for the children and the aged.
-In 1942, she was transferred to Nysa at Saint Elizabeth's House where she would start to cook and care for the older nuns.
+Jahn was first sent to Kreuzburg O.S. and Leobshütz from 1939 until 13 April 1942 as a nurse to care for the children and the aged.
+In 1942, she was transferred to Neiße at Saint Elizabeth's House where she would start to cook and care for the older nuns.